Executive Search in Spain’s Private Equity Sector

 • Cultural importance of stakeholder alignment

-• Labor and regulatory frameworks requiring local expertise
+• Labour and regulatory frameworks requiring local expertise

-• Internationalization ambitions toward Latin America and Europe
+• Internationalisation ambitions toward Latin America and Europe

 Executives must balance investor expectations with local operational realities.